Nadeesh-hub/2021-07-01_gitbasics/README.md

 - Use `git status` to help you find the commands to unstage or restore file
 - `git checkout <HASH> <FILE>` : to undelete/restore a file from prev commit
+	- if you run git checkout main

+- git ignore empty folders
+- use `.gitkeep` to keep empty folders
+- use `.gitignore` to ignore files/patterns